BlockIo/gem-block-io/README.md

     $ gem install block_io

 ## Changelog
+*06/09/21*: Version 3.0.1 implements use of dynamic decryption algorithms.
 *04/14/21*: BREAKING CHANGES.
 Version 3.0.0.
 Remove support for Ruby < 2.4.0, and Windows.
 Behavior and interfaces have changed.
 By upgrading you'll need to revise your code and tests.

 ## Important Notes